 Frequently Asked Questions

-What is a GTM audit?
+What is checked in a GTM audit?

-Why does my GA4 data not match other platforms?
+Why doesn’t GA4 data match other tools?